Build & Run OpenCL Applications on Intel® Platforms

 SPIR* and SPIR-V*

-Also known as Standard Portable Intermediate Representation, SPIR and its evolution SPIR-V are intermediate languages for parallel compute developed by the Khronos Group*.
+Standard Portable Intermediate Representation (SPIR) and its evolution, SPIR-V, are intermediate languages for parallel compute developed by the Khronos Group*.

-In order to provide runtime device-independence, the OpenCL platform relies on just-in-time (JIT) compilation of the kernel source code to the target device.
-The obvious disadvantage to you is that this offers no protection for your valuable IP.
-The alternative was to ship a pre-compiled kernel binary for each device that runs your application.
+To enable runtime device independence, the OpenCL platform uses a just-in-time (JIT) compilation of the kernel source code to the target device.
+The disadvantage is that this offers no IP protection.
+The alternative is to provide a precompiled kernel binary for each device that runs your application.

-SPIR and SPIR-V provide you with device flexibility while protecting your IP by allowing you to ship device-independent intermediate kernel binaries, which are JIT compiled as needed.
+SPIR and SPIR-V provide device flexibility while protecting the IP with device-independent intermediate kernel binaries (using JIT compilation as needed).

 Shared Virtual Memory (SVM)

-The advantage is that you can write code that makes use of pointer-like data structures, like linked lists or trees shared between the host and the device side of an OpenCL application.
-You’ll spend less engineering time restructuring your data and you are able to create more sophisticated cooperative kernels that improve overall application performance.
+The advantage is that you can write code that uses pointer-like data structures, such as linked lists or trees shared between the host and the device side of an OpenCL application.
+This results in less engineering time for restructuring data, and the ability to create more sophisticated cooperative kernels that improve overall application performance.

-The ability to create shared physical memory buffers, otherwise known as zero copy buffers, is a feature available in the OpenCL™ 1.2 standard and later.
+The ability to create shared physical memory buffers, known as zero copy buffers, is a feature available in the OpenCL platform 1.2 standard and later.

-Extra memory copies can be detrimental to application performance when offloading compute to accelerators, like Intel® Graphics Technology.
-The use of zero copy buffers help simultaneously reduce application memory usage while improving performance by letting the host and device access the same physical memory instead of copying duplicate data between memory spaces.
+Extra memory copies can be detrimental to application performance when offloading compute to accelerators, such as Intel® Graphics Technology.
+Using zero copy buffers helps reduce application memory usage and improves performance by enabling the host and device to access the same physical memory instead of copying duplicate data between memory spaces.

 Related Tools and Libraries

 Develop enterprise-grade media applications and solutions for data center, cloud and network usages.
-The Intel SDK for OpenCL™ Applications is bundled in this studio to help you create your own media filters running on Intel® Graphics Technology.
+The Intel SDK for OpenCL Applications is bundled in this studio to help you create your own media filters running on Intel Graphics Technology.

 A cross-platform API for developing media applications.
-Versions are available for Embedded Linux*, Windows*, and Open Source.
-Get complete control over the media pipeline and programmable access to the Execution Units (EUs) and other graphics processor blocks.
+Versions are available for Embedded Linux*, Windows*, and open-source platforms.
+Get complete control over the media pipeline and programmable access to the execution units (EU) and other graphics processor blocks.

-Deliver Intel CPU and GPU performance tuning, multi-core scalability, bandwidth and more.
+Deliver CPU and GPU performance tuning, multicore scalability, bandwidth, and more.
 Trace inside OpenCL kernels and get details on OpenCL program activity on the GPU.

-Capture and view the distribution of OpenCL program commands (kernels and memory operations) across Intel CPU and GPU.
+Capture and view the distribution of OpenCL program commands (kernels and memory operations) across CPUs and GPUs from Intel.